sueszli/grid-search-galore/README.md

     It has a mix of categorical and numerical features, which could make this dataset more challenging to work with, combined with the larger quantity of samples.
 A performance improvement could maybe be achieved by finding the features with the strongest correlation to the target variable and focusing on them to reduce the dimensionality of the dataset.

     We chose this dataset to see how the classifiers perform on a larger dataset with a mix of categorical and numerical features.

+    _Preprocessing_: This dataset contains both numerical and categorical features, which leaves all preprocessing strategies on the table.
+For the numerical features, we considered the canon "normal" and "minmax" scaling options.
+For the categorical data, we went with the usual labelling and one-hot-encoding.
+Concerning missing values, we again decided that they were spread too consistently across the dataset to make deletion an option, so we went with our already established imputation techniques.

 -   `reviews`: Amazon Reviews